wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-server.rst

 Install Wazuh server
 --------------------

 Now it's time to install the Wazuh server component.
 This can be done from sources or from binary packages.
-Go to our documentation to :ref:`Installing Wazuh server <wazuh_multi_node_cluster>` section for detailed instructions on this process.
+Go to our documentation to :ref:`Installing Wazuh server <wazuh_server_installation>` section for detailed instructions on this process.

 Restore configuration
 ---------------------